 ERASURE & RECONSTRUCTION

-Beneath a Mother’s Feet is not a straightforward retelling but a reconstruction of the past.
-Some elements came directly from what was handed down to me - my mother’s wedding portrait with her husband’s face scribbled out in blue biro, which I uncovered as a child by slowly rubbing away the ink, later reconstructed and placed into the film; stories of a dinner table conversation, of Wedad embroidering at home, of selling her dowry gold.
-Other moments came through memory coloured by imagination - like her waking to henna-stained hands, something she experienced both as a child and again years later, surrounded by superstition and the shadow of the djinn.
-Such stories remind me that the metaphysical has always sat alongside the everyday, shaping how people make sense of their lives.
+Beneath a Mother’s Feet is not a straightforward retelling, but a reconstruction of the past.
+Some elements came directly from what was handed down to me.
+These include my mother’s wedding portrait, with her husband’s face scribbled out in black biro, later reconstructed and placed into the film.
+Other fragments emerged through family stories: a conversation around the dinner table, Wedad embroidering at home, the act of selling her dowry gold.

 The film is shaped as much by what remains as by what is missing.
-It does not seek to restore every detail, but to stay with the truths that emerge in the gaps - between memory and forgetting, silence and testimony, loss and invention.
+It does not attempt to restore every detail, but instead stays with the truths that surface in the spaces between memory and forgetting, silence and testimony, loss and invention.

 “A masterfully crafted, thought-provoking and visually captivating work of art.”